Paul Mitchell (broadcaster)

-Paul Mitchell (born 18 December 1968 in Edinburgh) is a Scottish football commentator for BBC Scotland and was their main commentator for a six-year period from 2004 to 2010.
+Paul Mitchell (born 18 December 1968 in Edinburgh) is a Scottish football commentator for BBC Scotland and was their main commentator from 2004 to 2010.

-His past co-commentators include Pat Nevin and Ian McCall – Mitchell is currently joined by either Craig Paterson or Billy Dodds when commentating on live matches for BBC Scotland's Sportscene programme.

-He started his broadcasting career with the BBC in 1991 as a football reporter, moving into Radio Commentary in 1998.
+He started with the BBC in 1991 as a football reporter, moving into radio commentary in 1998.
 His first television commentary appearance was in February 2001, covering the Scottish Cup.
-Mitchell has covered 13 major Scottish Finals, seven Scottish Cup Final and six League Cup Finals, and has also commentated on a wide range of domestic, European and international matches.
+Mitchell has covered numerous Scottish Cup Final and League Cup Finals, and has also commentated on a wide range of domestic, European and international matches.
 In 2007, he covered the under-20 World Cup Finals in Canada. and he has also appeared on Match of the Day.
-In addition to television work, he can also be regularly heard on BBC Radio Scotland's Sportsound programmes, providing live commentary of Scottish Premier League, European football and Women's International and Champions League matches.
+He has also commentated on BBC Radio Scotland's Sportsound programmes, providing live commentary of Scottish Premier League, European football and women's international and Champions League matches.
+He is also a regular on talkSPORT covering domestic, European and International matches.

-Away from football, Mitchell is also BBC Scotland's Indoor Bowls commentator; he has provided commentary on the television coverage of the Scottish International Open each year since 2006 and was part of the team that provided commentary on the bowls at the Commonwealth Games in Glasgow in 2014.
+Away from football, Mitchell has covered over a dozen different sports and is BBC Scotland's indoor bowls commentator; he has provided commentary on the television coverage of the Scottish International Open since 2006 and was part of the team that provided commentary on the bowls at the Commonwealth Games in Glasgow in 2014 and again in Birmingham in 2022.

-In addition he is part of Radio Scotland's Rugby Sportsound team and has provided Radio commentary on the Pro 12/Pro 14, HSBC International 7's, European matches and Scotland International matches.
-While they held the contract, he also provided English language commentary on BBC Alba's Television coverage of the Pro 12.
+Mitchell is also an established Rugby Commentator and has provided radio commentary on the Pro 12/Pro 14, HSBC International 7's, European matches and Scotland international matches.
+While they held the contract, he also provided English language commentary on BBC Alba's television coverage of the Pro 12.
+He has also worked on Premier Sports rugby coverage as a commentator and pitchside reporter.